Immigration to Bulgaria: 21st century

-According to official data, the number of permanent foreign residents in Bulgaria as at 31.12.2008 is 66,806 and the vast majority of these come from Russia (21,309), Ukraine (5,350), the Republic of North Macedonia (4,375), Turkey (3,828) and Moldova (2.203).
+According to official data, the number of permanent foreign residents in Bulgaria as of December 2008 is 66,806 and the vast majority of these come from Russia (21,309), Ukraine (5,350), the Republic of North Macedonia (4,375), Turkey (3,828) and Moldova (2,203).
 This number does not include immigrants who have already obtained Bulgarian citizenship or illegal immigrants.
 The number of immigrants in Bulgaria was expected to grow as a result of the accession of Bulgaria in the European Union in 2007.

-The number of people that were born outside Bulgaria pass from 21,510 in 1990 to 168,516 in 2019.
+The number of people that were born outside Bulgaria grew from 21,510 in 1990 to 168,516 in 2019.

-Since the beginning of the Syrian Civil War in 2011, the number of Syrian refugees in Bulgaria grew.
+Since the beginning of the Syrian Civil War in 2011, the number of Syrian refugees in Bulgaria has grown.
 Together with the Syrian refugee families, many illegal migrants, mainly males, from countries like Algeria, Morocco, Tunisia, Mali, Niger, Nigeria, Chad, Eritrea, Somalia, Afghanistan, Pakistan, Iran, and Iraq entered illegally through the Bulgarian-Turkish border.
 In 2014 the Bulgarian government started to build a fence at the Bulgarian-Turkish border, which was completed in the year 2017.
+Several people died en route from Turkey to Bulgaria.
+From 2022-2023 nearly 100 refugees died.